antonkw/minimal-mistakes/_posts/2023-06-05-iron-updates.md

 `Double :| Greater[10]` is not of the same type but it is positive and could be used to create a `Temperature` without explicit validation.

 ### implementation insights
-[Raphaël Fromentin](https://github.com/Iltotore) nudged me to use [Match Types](https://dotty.epfl.ch/docs/reference/new-types/match-types.html).
+I undertook the feature and [Raphaël Fromentin](https://github.com/Iltotore) nudged me to use [Match Types](https://dotty.epfl.ch/docs/reference/new-types/match-types.html).

-So, `RefinedTypeOps[T]` has a single parameter and looks for existing `IronType` without explicitly mentioning parameters for `IronType` itself!
+`RefinedTypeOps[T]` has a single parameter and looks for existing `IronType` without explicitly mentioning parameters for `IronType` itself!
 Very neat, and no macros are required.
 ```scala
 type RefinedTypeOps[T] = T match
   case IronType[a, c] => RefinedTypeOpsImpl[a, c, T]